joaofeliperl/watch-party/README.md

 ## ⚠️ **Frontend Structure Note**

-We did not modify the frontend route structure since it was already well-structured and supported the required functionalities without changes.
-The existing setup efficiently handled navigation and state management, allowing us to focus on backend logic and testing.
+I did not modify the frontend route structure since it was already well-structured and supported the required functionalities without changes.
+The existing setup efficiently handled navigation and state management, allowing me to focus on backend logic and testing.
 The main components remain in `./routes/_index.tsx` as per the original setup.
-We only added `data-testid` attributes to facilitate test automation.
+I only added `data-testid` attributes to facilitate test automation.

 ---

 ## 🚨 **Known Issues & Bug Reports**

-We have identified an issue and it has been logged for further investigation:
+I have identified an issue and logged it for further investigation:

 - **Bug:** When adding a video and switching to another browser tab for a few minutes, the UI becomes broken upon returning.
 - **Status:** Open